 First, we needed to understand celiac disease (spelled coeliac in New Zealand, where we live).
-A diagnosis of celiacs comes with a lifelong gluten-free diet.
+A diagnosis of Celiac disease comes with a lifelong gluten-free diet.

 A rigid gluten-free diet prevents a life of complications.

-Read on and we will tell you all that we did, and how to make your kitchen gluten free.
+Read on, and we will tell you all that we did to create our gluten free kitchen.